Citadel of Erbil: Muslim conquest until the Ottomans

+Mongols

 When the Mongols invaded the Near East in the 13th century, they attacked Erbil for the first time in 1237.
 They plundered the lower town but had to retreat before an approaching caliphal army and had to put off the capture of the citadel.
 After the fall of Baghdad to Hülegü and the Mongols in 1258, they returned to Erbil and were able to capture the citadel after a siege lasting six months.
 Hülegü then appointed a Christian governor to the town and there was an influx of Jacobite Christians, who were allowed to build a church.

 As time passed, persecutions of Christians, Jews and Buddhists throughout the Ilkhanate began in earnest in 1295 under Oïrat amir Nauruz.
 This manifested early on in the reign of the Ilkhan Ghazan.
 In 1297, after Ghazan had felt strong enough to overcome Nauruz' influence, he put a stop to the persecutions.